rshurts/lambda-debug-example/Blog.md

-# Debug Your Lambda's Locally
+# Locally Debug Your Serverless Lambda Function

 Serverless architecture opens an exciting new space for building cloud native and event-driven applications.
-By going serverless development teams focus on business logic and delivering value while the cloud takes care of the rest.
+By going serverless development teams focus on business logic while leveraging managed services.
 But this new approach raises new questions.
-When all the infrastructure is run on the cloud and tied to cloud managed services, how does one have a productive local development environment?
+When all the infrastructure is on the cloud, how do you have a productive local development environment?
 Can you even run serverless functions locally, let alone debug them?

-Fortunately, a number of new techniques exist to make working with serverless functions painless and productive.
+Fortunately, a number of techniques exist to make working with serverless functions painless and productive.
 We'll use Node.js and AWS Lambda to demonstrate a couple ways of invoking and debugging functions locally.
-After following this guide, you'll have the confidence to start writing Lambda's of your own.
+After following this guide, you'll have the confidence to start debugging Lambda's of your own.

-I'll be using an example application to show how to run and debug an AWS Lambda function locally.
+I'll use an example application to show how to run and debug an AWS Lambda function locally.
 The application is a single function backed by a dataset of Lord of the Rings characters in DynamoDB.
-The function searchs the database for characters with a given trait, like "fellowship," and returns the matching characters as a JSON response.
+The function searches the database for characters with a given trait, like "fellowship," and returns the matching characters as JSON.
 This creates a dependency on DynamoDB, so even when running locally, we will be connecting to DynamoDB to do the table scan.

 To demonstrate debugging, I'll be providing the setup for two popular IDEs/editors: [Microsoft Visual Studio Code](https://code.visualstudio.com/) and [JetBrain's Webstorm](https://www.jetbrains.com/webstorm/).

-> **Tip** If you'd like to follow along, clone this git repo http://github.com/rshurts/lambda-debug-example and follow the instructions in the README.md.
+> **Tip** If you'd like to follow along, clone this git repo http://github.com/rshurts/lambda-debug-example, follow the instructions in the README.md, and return to the blog.

 ## Serverless Framework

 My go to framework for creating Lambda functions is the [Serverless Framework](https://serverless.com/).
-The framework allows for easy management of the entire lifecycle of the Lambda and can even standup required services using Cloud Formation.
-I strongly recommend it if you are looking to build your own serverless application.
+Serverless manages the entire lifecycle of the Lambda and can even deploy required services using Cloud Formation.
+Check it out if you are looking to build your own serverless application.

-But here, we're going to take advantage of the fact that the Serverless Framework can invoke the function locally and use that invocation to setup local debugging.
-To invoke the Lambda locally, use the following command, where `-f` identifies the function name and `-p` is the path to the request payload:
+Here we're going to take advantage of the fact that the Serverless Framework can invoke functions locally.
+And use that invocation to setup local debugging.
+Use the following command, where `-f` identifies the function name and `-p` is the path to the request payload:

 ```
 sls invoke local -f findCharactersByTag -p examples/findCharactersByTag.json
 ```

-Normally when a Lambda runs it assumes the IAM roles provided to it.
+Normally when a Lambda runs it assumes an IAM role.
 However, when Serverless invokes the function locally it uses your default AWS profile.
-Just be aware of this if your default profile points to a different account or doesn't have the permissions needed.
+Meaning it isn't an exact simulation of AWS.
+Read more about the difference in the [Serverless docs](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local#resource-permissions).

 ### Visual Studio Code and Serverless